markschl/dada-ont-barcoding/README.md

 # DadaNanoBC: Nanopore barcoding pipeline

-This R package provides functions for:
+This R package provides functions for clustering and validating amplicon sequencing data from specimen barcoding projects using Oxford Nanopore.
+Although not tested, it should work for PacBio data as well.

-- **sample demultiplexing** of base-called Nanopore sequencing data
+- **sample demultiplexing** of pooled reads
-- inferring specimen **barcode sequences** using a [DADA2](https://benjjneb.github.io/dada2)-based [clustering strategy](https://markschl.github.io/DadaNanoBC/articles/workflow.html#clustering) to accurately resolve haplotypes/polymorphic sequences
+- inferring **barcode sequences** using a [DADA2](https://benjjneb.github.io/dada2)-based [clustering strategy](https://markschl.github.io/DadaNanoBC/articles/workflow.html#clustering)
+  to accurately resolve haplotypes/polymorphic sequences
 - automatic **taxonomic assignents** and recognition (down-ranking) of contaminant taxa